shibbir/film-management-system/README.md

 # To install the npm packages
 $ npm install

-# To drop and re-create the schema, tables, functions
+# To drop and re-create the schema, tables, and PL/pgSQL functions
 $ npm run seed

 # To start the development build with the watch mode